-One of the biggest differences in pursuing financial independence with kids is the mindset shift.
-Ensuring that my children are in a safe and loving environment that allows them to thrive takes top priority.
-It’s no longer just about my happiness; it’s collectively what’s best for the family.
+One of the most significant differences in pursuing financial independence with kids is the mindset shift.
+Ensuring my children are in a safe and loving environment to thrive takes top priority.
+It’s no longer just about my happiness; it’s collectively about what’s best for the family.
 The benefits of my day job, including health insurance and life insurance, take on a different meaning.
 I could roll the dice and live without health insurance (and I did for years, which is not smart), but there’s no way I would put my family in that situation.

-While it’s all the rage these days to hate on the traditional 9 to 5, there are plenty of work environments that provide good work-life balance, paid time off, and other benefits that are difficult to obtain as an entrepreneur.
-If you happen to be someone working in a toxic environment or spending 80 hours per week at your day job, then you should be doing whatever you can to get out and find a better situation.
+While it’s all the rage these days to hate on the traditional 9 to 5, plenty of work environments provide good work-life balance, paid time off, and other benefits that are difficult to obtain as an entrepreneur.
+If you happen to be someone working in a toxic environment or spending 80 hours per week at your day job, you should do whatever you can to get out and find a better situation.

 There is a delicate balance between making enough money to support your family and having enough time to spend with them.
-I do believe that spending time is the most important thing when it comes to raising children.
+I believe that spending time is the most important thing when raising children.
 At the same time, living a more frugal life may allow you to find a job that provides the flexibility and financial means to design the life you want.
-For example, the choices we’ve made over the past several years have allowed us to move from two incomes to one.
+For example, our choices over the past several years have allowed us to move from two incomes to one.